 Zen Leaf is also opening a location in Lawrence Township in Mercer County.
 Their site list the location address opening as 3256 Brunswick Pike Lawrence Township, NJ 0864.
 According to the map, it would be right off Rt.
 1 North near the Quakerbridge Mall.

 There are no dispensaries located in Mercer currently.
-However, given its progressive bent, it is highly likely that dispensaries will be awarded licenses in Trenton and Princeton at least once the 2019 lawsuit is eventually resolved.
+It does have a progressive bent.
+So, it is highly likely that dispensaries will be awarded licenses in Trenton and Princeton.
+At least once the 2019 lawsuit is eventually resolved.

 Garden State Dispensary was the first dispensary to open a location in Monmouth county in Eatontown.

 Neighboring Ocean County has no dispensaries but has a significant number of patients.
-Since it is a largely Republican county that has on numerous times appeared wholly hostile to cannabis, that will likely be difficult politically.
+It is a largely Republican county that has on numerous times appeared wholly hostile to cannabis.
+So that will likely be difficult politically.